kbknudsen/PyEIS/README.md

 ## Version updates

 ### V. 1.0.4:
-A number of minor bugs and an additional add-on has been made avaliable.
+A number of minor bugs have been fixed and an additional add-on has been made avaliable.
 - PyEIS is now compatable with Solartron's '*.z' data format
 - Import of experimental data is again possible
-- masking data could lead to nan values in the dateframe that made legends 'nan' strings and gave errors during fitting of linear KK analysis
+- Masking data could lead to nan values in the dateframe that made legends 'nan' strings and gave errors during fitting of linear KK analysis
 - Label settings for Nyquist and Bode plot have been simplified
 - Label settings from the relative residuals between fit and experimental data have been simplified
 - Auto-scaling of the plot described in c) have been optimized